Piwigo/Piwigo/doc/README_en.txt

 1. elements to save :

  - file "include/mysql.inc.php"
+ - file "include/config_local.inc.php" if you have one
  - directory "galleries"
  - your database (create a dump, using PhpMyAdmin for instance)

 2. delete all files and directories of your previous installation (but not the previous listed elements)

-3. extract files from the downloaded file (using tar or unzip command, or softwares like 7-zip or winzip)
+3. extract files from the downloaded file

 4. upload all the new version files to your website but the previous listed elements.
 The only elements coming from the previous installed version